Weak Charge Form Factor Determination at the Electron-Ion Collider

 \underline{\textit{Current Experimental Status:}} While the asymmetry in Eq.~(\ref{eq:ApvFw}) is sensitive to the weak charge form factor, it is numerically small due to suppression by the factor of $G_F Q^2$, making it a highly non-trivial and challenging measurement.
 Correspondingly, very limited data exists.
 For the $^{48}{\rm Ca}$ nucleus, there is a single precise measurement of $\APV$ from the CREX fixed target experiment at $Q^2 = 0.030\pm 0.0002$ GeV$^2$~\cite{CREX:2022kgg}, yielding $A_{\rm PV}^{\rm CREX} = 2.668 \pm0.113$ ppm and correspondingly, $F_W=0.1304\pm0.0056$.
 For $^{208}{\rm Pb}$, there are two precision measurements from PREX-1~\cite{Abrahamyan:2012gp} and PREX-2~\cite{PREX:2021umo} fixed target experiments.
 The PREX-1 and -2 measurements were performed at slightly different momentum transfers, $Q^2 = 0.0088\pm 0.00011$ GeV$^2$ and $Q^2 = 0.0062\pm 0.00005$ GeV$^2$, respectively.
 The corresponding weak form factor values extracted are, $F_W= 0.204 \pm 0.028$~\cite{Horowitz:2012tj} and $F_W= 0.368 \pm 0.013$~\cite{PREX:2021umo}, respectively.
-For our numerical analysis below, we use these experimentally extracted weak form factors directly in our chi-squared analysis.
-This folds in additional corrections, such as Coulomb distortion, which are not included in the tree-level formula Eq.~(\ref{eq:ApvFw}).
+In the analysis to extract these form factor values from the asymmetry data, additional corrections arising from Coulomb distortion effects~\cite{Horowitz:2011qm}, not shown in Eq.~(\ref{eq:ApvFw}), were also included.